OGI Conference 2025

 Máiréad Costin

+Máiréad Costin is an organic horticulture grower based in the Gaeltacht area of Ring, Co.
+Waterford.
+She runs Garraí Mara Organic Veg Farm, supplying fresh organic produce to local restaurants, shops, and markets in Dungarvan and Waterford City.
 After 20 years working as a nurse, Máiréad made the move into farming seeking time in nature and a new way of life.
 What began on a ¼ acre behind her family home has grown into a thriving organic enterprise certified by the Organic Trust.

 Passionate about sustainability and community, Máiréad has also hosted Social Farming groups and plans to offer organic gardening courses in the future.
 Máiréad will discuss the challenges and opportunities building a sustainable career as a female horticulturist in Ireland – how to create balance while growing a diversified business and maintaining a quality of life.

-Tools & Tech Panellists
+Tools & Tech Panel

 OGI Conference 2023 speaker Jim Cronin